Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Preliminaries Motivation

 \subsection{Conglomerate Multi-fidelity Simulation}

-With an increasing need for multi-physics modeling of complex phenomena, conglomerate multi-fidelity simulators are now widely used in modern scientific and engineering applications (e.g., structural studies \cite{sun2010two,diazdelao2012bayesian}, engine combustion \citep{narayanan2023physics}, and high-energy physics \cite{kumar2023inclusive}).
-Such models incorporate multiple submodels that simulate different physics (e.g., hydrodynamic evolution, nuclear particlization) of a complex phenomenon (e.g., heavy-ion collisions).
-Since each submodel is typically simulated via a numerical discretization or approximation scheme, its simulation accuracy can be controlled by one or several fidelity parameters.
-As such, the simulation of the \textit{overall} phenomenon typically involves \textit{multiple} fidelity parameters, each controlling simulation accuracy of different component physics.
+With an urgent need for reliable simulation of complex phenomena involving multiple physical mechanisms and/or components, conglomerate multi-fidelity simulations are now increasingly used in modern scientific and engineering applications, such as structural studies \cite{sun2010two,diazdelao2012bayesian}, engine combustion \citep{narayanan2023physics} and high-energy physics \cite{kumar2023inclusive}.
+Such simulators model the complex phenomenon via either multiple submodels that account for different physics (e.g., hydrodynamic evolution, nuclear particlization), or multiple components (e.g., spatial mesh, time discretization) that facilitate the simulation procedure.
+Consequently, the simulation of the \textit{overall} phenomenon typically involves \textit{multiple} fidelity parameters, each controlling the simulation accuracy of individual submodels or components.
 This poses a key challenge for existing emulator models.